Dennisasante/Pay_fone/README.md

-# Mobile Money USSD Dummy
+# Mobile Money USSD Dummy : My first personal project

 ## Description
 The Mobile Money USSD Code System is an exciting project that I developed as a second-year college student learning Python programming.
 It's a beginner-friendly application that simulates a mobile money transaction menu using USSD codes.
 With this project, users can experience the world of financial transactions and gain hands-on experience in Python programming.